alibaba/conv-llava/README.md

 pip install flash-attn --no-build-isolation
 ```

-## LLaVA Weights
+## Model Zoo

-Please check out our [Model Zoo]() for all public LLaVA checkpoints, and the instructions of how to use the weights.
+Please check out our [Model Zoo](https://github.com/alibaba/conv-llava/blob/main/docs/model_zoo.md) for all public ConvLLaVA checkpoints, and the instructions of how to use the weights.

+## Dataset

+Data we use is introduded in [Data.md](https://github.com/alibaba/conv-llava/blob/main/docs/Data.md).

 ## Train